MohammadAliAlizada/daily-practice/fourth-day/README.md

-implement closer and IIFE (Immediately Invoked Function Expression) in same example
+implement closure and IIFE (Immediately Invoked Function Expression) in same example

 I hope it a helpfull